triamnetwork/triam-docs/jp/base-examples.md

 ```

 ## Assets
-Object of the `Asset` class represents an asset in the Arm network.
-Right now there are 3 possible types of assets in the Arm network:
+Object of the `Asset` class represents an asset in the Ria network.
+Right now there are 3 possible types of assets in the Ria network:
 * native `XLM` asset (`ASSET_TYPE_NATIVE`),
 * issued assets with asset code of maximum 4 characters (`ASSET_TYPE_CREDIT_ALPHANUM4`),
 * issued assets with asset code of maximum 12 characters (`ASSET_TYPE_CREDIT_ALPHANUM12`).